RakhithJK/roundcube-roundcubemail-wiki/Configuration:-LDAP-Address-Books.md

 The password must correspond with the *rootpw* in the config file, the -D option corresponds with the *rootdn* and the -b with the *suffix*.
 If you get *No such object (32)*, this means that the LDAP directory is still empty, thus is ready to be filled now.

-We now have to setup a directory structure that Roundcube can operate in.
+We now have to setup a directory structure that Roundcube can access.
 Download the following shell script, configure the first few lines, and execute it with admin privileges on the server (use sudo or even run it as root): [rcabook-setup.sh](https://gist.github.com/rcubetrac/035af863abea7d89723225739a410e83)

-You should get something like this:
+You should see this:

     $ sudo bash rcabook-setup.sh
     This script prepares an openLDAP server for a simple